jamcowl/PythonTutorial/README.md

 - Store all the car crash data in a dictionary with hit & run booleans as before, but instead of a month, use the time of day (down to the minute) as the key.
 Your dictionary should **not** contain redundant times when no crashes occured.

-- Are there any times with more than 1 crash?
+- Are there any times with more than 1 crash recorded?
 Print those times to the screen.

-- Print a list of times with no crashes (i.e. times, down to the minute, which do not appear in the data) to the screen.
+- Print a list of times with no crashes (i.e. times, down to the minute, which do *not* appear in the data) to the screen.

-- Without reading the sample file again, (i.e. using only your existing dictionary) create a second dictionary where the value stored for each time is a single value: the fraction of "hit & run" crashes recorded at that time of day.
+- Using only your existing dictionary (i.e. without reading the sample file again) create a second dictionary where the value stored for each time is a single value: the fraction of "hit & run" crashes recorded at that time of day.

 - Sort your dictionary by "hit & run" fraction and print the top 10 worst times to the screen.

-Hint: you may wish to start with an empty `dict` and dynamically [add entries to it](https://www.journaldev.com/23232/python-add-to-dictionary) as you read in the data line by line.
+Hint: there are only 60 × 24 = 1440 minutes in a day, so with 2000 crash records non-uniformly distributed, there will inevitably be some overlap, but also likely some minutes with no recorded crashes at all.
+You may wish to start with an empty `dict` and dynamically [add entries to it](https://www.journaldev.com/23232/python-add-to-dictionary) as you read in the data line by line.
 You may need an `if()` statement to [check if that time already exists in the `dict`](https://able.bio/rhett/check-if-a-key-exists-in-a-python-dictionary--73iajoz).
 Note that [you can iterate over a `dict` using a `for` loop](https://mkyong.com/python/python-how-to-loop-a-dictionary/) in much the same way as a list.

-NB: there are only 60 × 24 = 1440 minutes in a day, so with 2000 crashes non-uniformly distributed, there will inevitably be some overlap, but also likely some minutes with no recorded crashes at all.